becousae/fsmhoc/README.md

 # fsm-hoc
 Higher Order Component to introduce Finite State Machine to React Components

+The logic is based on [this article](https://css-tricks.com/robust-react-user-interfaces-with-finite-state-machines/).
+If you want to fully understand what's happening in this package and why you should use it, definitely read it!

 ## Installation
 ```sh
 npm install fsm-hoc --save